2mol/loser-hack/README.md

 #### Q: What if I don’t know how to program?
 A: Two options: 1) Hang with us and we'll teach you stuff!
 2) Use the fully equipped woodworking shop in my bedroom and build your own furniture (please note I only have Ash, a little bit of Oak and what I think is Elm (no relation to the programming language; but HEY, let's learn some Elm, it looks FUN) on stock, but it should be enough for a coffee table or a couple of chairs.
 Also, we don't have an ambulance on-call, but the Waid Hospital is close by and very easy to get to, even via Uber.
 But we're drifting a bit off-topic here, so back to computer stuff).

+#### Q: What is the team size?
+A: Because we are the more lenient event, team size should be at least one person, and there is no upper bound.

 #### Q: Which languages
 A: Come and do C, Haskell, Plankalkül, Ruby, Visual Basic, we don't give a shit!
 No judgement, everything goes! (srsly, last week I said I was ok with tourists eating fondue in the middle of summer; this is the level of tolerance you can expect from our event, even if earlier I implicitly made fun of Java and php)

 #### Q: What am I supposed to do there?
 A: Work on anything!
 Have a coffee!
 Make friends!
 Work by yourself in a corner and avoid making eye contact with anyone!

+#### Q: What about intellectual property?
+Do I own my code?
+A: What?
+Of course.
+Why would we own code you wrote?
+Who _does_ that?
+Oh wait, the Hackathon that my bank organizes does that.

 #### Q: How can I sign up?
 A: xx email address here xx